Achievements

 The original solid oak flooring was carefully sanded and refinished, while the ceramic section in the kitchen was replaced with matching oak to ensure a seamless flow throughout the main floor.

-In the living room, we designed a custom built-in unit, tailored to the family’s needs—a perfect balance of beauty and practicality.
-Even Zelda, the family dog, has her very own banquette corner… though she’s more than happy to share it with the rest of the gang.
+In the living room, we designed a custom built-in unit, tailored to the family’s needs, even Zelda, the family dog, has her very own banquette corner… though she’s more than happy to share it with the rest of the gang.

 Materials & textures: Cabinets in Similaque and Fenix – Quartz countertops by Silestone – Wood countertops by La Racine Carrée – Backsplash from Céragrès